To find the missing element in a sequence of consecutive

 The XOR method works because XOR-ing a number with itself

 results in 0, and XOR-ing a number with 0 results in the number itself.
-So, by
+Thus, by performing an XOR operation on all the elements in the sequence along with the given array, every number will negate each other, leaving only the missing number.

 Code Example (XOR Method):